felipeerias/css-scrollbars-explainer/README.md

 ## Introduction

-The CSS Scrollbars spec (level 1) allows authors to style scrollbars by specifying their colors and thickness.
+The [CSS Scrollbars Module Level 1](https://drafts.csswg.org/css-scrollbars/) allows authors to style scrollbars by specifying their color scheme and thickness.

 It introduces two properties:

-* `scrollbar-color` provides the capability of changing the color of scrollbars so they fit better into the particular style of a web page
+* `scrollbar-color` provides the capability of changing the color scheme of scrollbars so they fit better into the particular style of a web page;
-* `scrollbar-width` allows the use of narrower scrollbars that may be more suitable for some use cases, or even to hide the scrollbars completely (without affecting scrollability)
+* `scrollbar-width` allows the use of narrower scrollbars that may be more suitable for some use cases, or even to hide the scrollbars completely without affecting scrollability.

 ## Background

-There are three main use cases that CSS Scrollbars spec intends to resolve:
+There are three main use cases that the CSS Scrollbars spec intends to resolve:

 * Coloring scrollbars to fit better into the UI of a web application.
 * Using a thinner scrollbar when the scrolling area is small.